Ramapuram, Kottayam: Economy

 Ramapuram is now a well developed growing town.
 Known for its natural environment, the village has acres of rubber plantation.
 The Panchayath ground of Ramapuram was one of the locations for the film 'Kabadi Kabadi'(starring Kalabhavan Mani and Rambha).

 Visiting Ramapuram

-Ramapuram is located 12 km from Pala town on the main road to Koothattukulam, situated between the hills of the Western Ghats.
+Ramapuram is located 12 km from Pala town on the main road to Koothattukulam and 17 km from Thodupuzha, situated between the hills of the Western Ghats.
 It can only be reached by road.
 No other transport is presently available or planned.